the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 # leanpub-end-insert
 ~~~~~~~~

 It takes one property out of the object, but keeps the remaining object.
 It works with multiple properties as well.
-You might have already read about it in [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
+You might have already read about it in the [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).

 Now you can use the HOC in your JSX.
 A use case in the appliaction could be to show either the "More" button or the Loading component.
 The Loading component is already encapsulated in the HOC, but an input component is missing.
 In the use case of showing a Button component or a Loading component, the Button is the input component of the HOC.
 The enhanced output component is a ButtonWithLoading component.